Smart Mode

 Exclude folders

-By default, Fleet excludes some folders like .git and .DS_Store from the scope of the smart mode.
+By default, Fleet excludes some folders like .git and .DS_Store from the scope of Smart Mode.
 Fleet does not index such directories, hence they are not used for search and code intelligence features.

 For optimal resources usage, you may want Fleet to also ignore other folders in the workspace.